 How to Make Sure You’re Ready for College in Fall

 If you want to go above and beyond most of your peers, consider getting a jumpstart on your classes before they start.
-After all, many of your college classes will be more difficult than high school ones.
+After all, many of your collegiate classes will be more difficult than high school ones.
 Getting ahead can help you be successful when classes get tough.

 Email your professors.
 You never know which professors could help you land an internship or serve as a reference for a future job, so make sure to stand out early.
 In addition to introducing yourself, ask about anything you can do to ensure you’re ready for the start of the year.